Illinois–Indiana rivalry: Men's basketball

 In a game at Bloomington on February 25, 1998, Indiana head coach Bob Knight was issued two technical fouls by referee Ted Valentine for first arguing a call after a hard collision between Illinois guard Sergio McClain and Indiana guard Luke Recker in which McClain was issued a technical foul for touching the rim after blocking Recker's shot.
 Coach Knight argued the call should have been goaltending.
 From the collision, Recker fell hard to the court in pain.
 To check on his player, Coach Knight rushed to the court for which he was issued the second technical foul by Valentine.

 Occasional feuds and incidents between the schools' programs have fueled the competition over the years.
 Illinois has dominated Indiana in the short history of the Big Ten tournament.
 Since the onset of the conference tournament, Illinois and Indiana have played a total of 9 times.
-Illinois holds the record of 6-3 over Indiana.
-In the 1999 Big Ten tournament the Hoosiers and the Illini faced each other and Illinois won the game 82-66.
+Illinois holds the record of 6–3 over Indiana.
+In the 1999 Big Ten tournament the Hoosiers and the Illini faced each other and Illinois won the game 82–66.
 Illinois would go on to win 4 of the next 5 tournament meetings.

 Another feud is less focused on the tension between the two schools, but rather a former Illinois head coach and his ties to Indiana.
-Bruce Weber coached the Fighting Illini from 2003–12, but the history between Weber and Indiana began before he set foot in Champaign.
-As head coach at Southern Illinois University for five years from 1998-2003, he scheduled some non-conference meetings against Indiana.
+Bruce Weber coached the Fighting Illini from 2003 to 2012, but the history between Weber and Indiana began before he set foot in Champaign.
+As head coach at Southern Illinois University for five years from 1998 to 2003, he scheduled some non-conference meetings against Indiana.
 Before that, Weber served as an assistant coach under Gene Keady at Purdue University for 18 years.
 During his tenure at Illinois, Weber noted that there was tension between himself and Indiana (see Indiana–Purdue rivalry).

 In 2007 there was a recruiting battle between the schools over Indiana Mr. Basketball, Eric Gordon.
 Gordon initially verbally committed to play for Illinois.
 However, when Mike Davis resigned as Indiana's head coach and Kelvin Sampson was hired, Gordon decommitted and signed his National Letter of Intent to play for Indiana.

-Accomplishments by the two rivals

-The following summarizes the accomplishments of the two programs.